KostalLukas/Tests-for-Hg-Comagnetometer-of-n2EDM/README.md

 - The Data subdrectory contains all of the datasets collected for the particular investigation.
 - Data collected using the DAQ system is saved as .txt while data collected manually is saved as .csv
 - Large data files have been individually compressed into .xz files
-- Different types of tests are specified with a 2 letters as follows:
+- Different types of tests are specified with by 2 letters keys as follows:
   Ls - long term stability, St - short test, Ru - power rampup, Rd - power rampdown, Sr - step response
 - The Output directory contains an example output generated the Python analysis scipts
 - Numerical results are saved as .txt or sometimes .csv files and the plots ae simply saved as .png